CooHaa/RPChess/README.md

 # RPChess
 Welcome to **RPChess**: A variation of Chess based on turn-based combat!

+## RUNNING
+To run the game, download the repository and run the main method of `app.java`.
+I might make a separate downloadable executable of the game eventually!

 ## THE RULES
 The game concludes when the enemy's king is killed - simple enough.